Contra Fermi Paradox is Not Contra UFOs

 3. Grabby Aliens

-Robin Hanson’s grabby aliens paper isn’t an answer to the Fermi Paradox, but rather why intelligent life seems to have appeared on Earth so quickly.
+Robin Hanson’s grabby aliens paper doesn’t ask about the Fermi Paradox, but rather why intelligent life seems to have appeared on Earth so quickly.
 He says it’s because “grabby aliens” gobble up all the other planets before life can emerge on them.
-Earth had life early because that was the only time it was possible; later on, all the planets will already be consumed.
+Earth had life early because that was the only time it was possible; later on, all the planets will have been consumed.

 His support for the claim that life was quick to show up on Earth is that most stars are much longer-lived than the Sun: